AdobeDocs/workfront.en/help/classic/workfront-fusion/modules/router-module.md

 ![](assets/set-up-a-filter-2-350x242.png)

-For more information, see [Add a filter to a scenario](../../workfront-fusion/scenarios/add-a-filter-to-a-scenario.md).
+For more information, see [Add a filter to a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/add-a-filter-to-a-scenario.md).

 ## The fallback route